mcvoid/di/Readme.md

 ### License

-DI is released under the standard 3-clause MIT license.
+DI is released under the standard 3-clause BSD license.